Samuel Johnson (American educator): Teacher and author

-The Yale Schism and the Great Apostasy
+Yale College

-In 1716, Johnson was appointed the senior tutor at Yale.
+In 1716, Johnson was appointed the senior tutor at Yale College.
 Founded in 1701, Yale was located on a small neck of land in Saybrook, Connecticut.
 By 1716, Saybrook Point was considered too small to handle the needs of the growing school.
 Connecticut Governor Gurdon Saltonstall and seven Yale trustees proposed moving the college to New Haven, Connecticut.
 They were opposed by three trustees, two of whom split the college, and opened a schismatic branch in Wethersfield, Connecticut, taking half the students and the junior Yale tutor with them.